Essential First Aid Kit For Toothache: Must-Have Items

 • Sensitivity: You might experience heightened sensitivity when consuming hot, cold, or sweet foods and beverages.

-• Swelling: There could be swelling in your gums or face in the area around the painful tooth.
+• Swelling: You may experience swelling in your gums or face in the area around the affected tooth.

-• Bad Breath: A foul-smelling breath or an unpleasant taste in your mouth could also indicate a toothache.
+• Bad Breath/Unpleasant Taste: A foul-smelling breath or an unpleasant taste in your mouth could also indicate an infection related to a toothache.

 • Difficulty Chewing: Experiencing pain or discomfort when biting down or consuming food signifies a potential toothache.